- Trends in Mobile UX design 2023

 1. Don’t Forget Your Target Audience

-According to a survey by Statista, at the end of the third quarter of 2018, out of millions of app in the Google Play Store, there were around 2.1 million of apps with best mobile app UX design and the count of Apple’s app was almost 2 million.
 As there are countless apps available in the market, to have a completely successful app totally depends on the overall mobile app UX design for both Android and iOS platforms.
 For this, to stick with the best practices of UX designing mentioned above is important.
 OpenXcell is a company known to follow best practices of UX designing.
 They offer creative, user friendly solutions in much less time.